mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 To show Nix development environments in action, I'm going to create a simple application that runs under Python 2.7, the legacy version of Python that was officially deprecated in 2020.

-To begin, create a new directory for the project.
+To begin, I create a new directory for the project.

 ```bash
 mkdir example && cd example